servirtium/README/starting-a-new-implementation-step-7.md

-## 7. Other HTTP verbs other than 'GET'
+# Step 7.
+Other HTTP verbs other than 'GET'

 POST, PUT, HEAD, DELETE, OPTIONS, TRACE and PATCH are needed too.
 Unlike GET, they have a request body, but that is pretty much the only difference.
 Maybe just do unit tests for these, as the extracted